szanata/lambda-toolkit/docs/aws/dynamo.md

 ## Client

-This library uses two clients, `DynamoDBClient` and `DynamoDBDocumentClient`.
+This module uses two clients, `DynamoDBClient` and `DynamoDBDocumentClient`.
 The former is instantiated with no options.
 The second is initialized with the following [configuration](#https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_lib_dynamodb.html#dynamodbdocumentclientresolvedconfig-1):

 - `marshallOptions.convertEmptyValues = true`, which will convert empty strings, blobs and sets to null;
 - `marshallOptions.removeUndefinedValues = true`, Remove undefined values while marshalling.